LukasKollmann/lukaskollmann.github.io/_posts/2014-11-20-Sechserhaus.markdown

 ---

 #Coworking space in the heart of Graz
-While working at Wundertüte, our virtual company at FH Joanneum (BA), the founder of Sechserhaus,Heimo Lercher, comissioned us with the project to design and developd a website for his company.
+While working at Wundertüte, our virtual company at FH Joanneum (BA), the founder of Sechserhaus, Heimo Lercher, comissioned us with the project to design and developd a website for his company.

 Our main and exact task was to build a full featured WordPress-website for the creative coworking-space Sechserhaus in Graz, which offers various premises und services for working together with others in a creative environment.